griddb/griddb/docs/GridDB-5.0-CE-RELEASE_NOTES.md

 ### Notations

 - Current version is not compatible with the previous GridDB versions.
+To use V4 data, please retrieve data using the export tool and store them in V5 database using the import tool.
 - Hash index, Row expiry release, Timeseries compression and Trigger function have been discontinued in V5.
 Please use Tree index, Partition expiry release, and Block data compression instead of Hash index, Row expiry release, and Timeseries compression.